Windshield

 Interactive Installation

-The famous John Frost bridge in Arnhem is both a monument and a non-place.
-Rarely people linger there, because the bridge is normally used as a transit.
-To turn this non-place into a place where people could gather, the entire bridge is turned into a music instrument.
-This synthesizer is attached to the metal rail of the John frost bridge and powers itself onto the vibrations of the bridge whenever cars or busses drive by.
-You can then live mix these vibrations like a DJ, with effects such as flangers, echo's and record buttons.
+The famous John Frost Bridge in Arnhem is both a monument and a non-place.
+People rarely linger there, as the bridge is primarily used for transit.
+To transform this non-place into a space where people can gather, the entire bridge is turned into a musical instrument.
+This synthesizer is attached to the metal rail of the John Frost Bridge and harnesses the vibrations of the bridge whenever cars or buses drive by.
+You can then live-mix these vibrations like a DJ, using effects such as flangers, echoes, and record buttons.

 Brainvibe